In this lab you or going to build a few circuits on a breadboard.

 Demonstrate the functionality of your OR gate for your instructor.

 An AND Gate

-Use your two NOR’s and two NOT’s to advantage with De Morgan’s law to build an AND gate.
+Use your NOR’s with your two NOT’s to take advantage with De Morgan’s law and build an AND gate.

 - x AND y = (NOT x) NOR (NOT y)